-Every kid goes though a dinosaur phase.
+Every kid goes through a dinosaur phase.
 Mine just happened to last until my mid 20's.
 For my first degree I undertook a Bachelor of Science at the University of Southern Queensland.
-There I met Dr. Steve Salisbury and helped the UQ Dinosaur Lab dig up fossil dinosaurs, fish and crocodiles in Western Queensland.
+There I met Dr. Steve Salisbury and helped the UQ Dinosaur Lab dig up fossil dinosaurs, fish, and crocodiles in Western Queensland.
 Life then hit, so I went and sold computers and mobile phones for a couple of years, ending up as a science teacher at Elonera Montesori School.
 This is where my life as an astronomer/planetary scientist starts.

 In order to progress as a teacher, I needed to complete some extra training in a field other than biology.
 I couldn't bring myself to do chemistry, and pure physics didn't interest me, then I found Swinburne Astronomy Online.
 I have always enjoyed Science Fiction, so I thought I'd give it a go.
 I took one course, found it fun, so I took a couple more.
 A year later I found that I had upgraded to a Masters and was enjoying every minute.
-In the mean time, my wife Rebecca Buchholz and I had move to Boulder, CO for her Post Doc in Atmospheric Chemistry, and I started going to colloquia at the Southwest Research Institute (SwRI).
+In the meantime, my wife Rebecca Buchholz and I had moved to Boulder, CO for her Post Doc in Atmospheric Chemistry, and I started going to colloquia at the Southwest Research Institute (SwRI).
 Through discussions and on my own initiative, in 2017 I started my remote PhD with Prof. Jonti Horner from the Centre for Astrophysics at University of Southern Queensland (USQ) and Dr. David Nesvorny from SwRI.

-Now days, I still live in Longmont, CO with Rebecca and Dora (our cat), with trips back to Australia, around the US and the world.
+Nowdays, I still live in Longmont, CO with Rebecca and Dora (our cat), with trips back to Australia, around the US and the world.
 When I'm not researching, I enjoy internet spaceships (Eve Online), board games and sci-fi in all their forms.
 I also continue to learn swing dance and badly play the Arabic drum.